SiddharthaAnand/datastructures/sorts/README.md

 array = {23, 3234, 2345 , 3546, 4567, -1345, -905, 1256, 13, -34, 121323};
 timeTaken = 0 millisecond
 ```
-This generation of the same-sized array is done hundred thousand times,
+This generation of the same-sized array is done hundred thousand times(some of them a little less since the time was taking too long to conclude the average),
 and then the average is taken out over those values.

 ## A data snapshot